dsquintana/website/content/authors/admin/_index.md

 superuser: true
 authors:
   - admin
-bio: Investigating the oxytocin system, heart rate variability, social behavior, and meta-science.
+bio: Investigating biological systems that link psychosocial factors to health, with a focus on neuroendocrine systems and the autonomic nervous system.
 social:
   - icon: envelope
     icon_pack: fas